tobybreckon/chroma-keying/README.md

 The function ```cv2.inRange(...)``` is used to create a mask - a matrix of 0s and 255s with 255s where the corresponding pixel was sufficiently green, and a 0 elsewhere.
 We then also create an opposite mask (```mask_inverted```), by swapping 0s and 255s.
 0 and 255 are used, because when interpreted as a greyscale image, this gives a black and white mask.
 The masks are used to make two images - one where we convert the original image to greyscale, then do a ```bitwise-and()``` with the inverted mask to keep only pixels that were not green, and the other from a bitwise-and of the original image and the mask to keep only the pink pixels.
 Combining these gives an image where green parts are kept but everything else is greyscale.

-[ .... + now add colour picker for Hue ]
+## And now with point and click ....

+In order to make this approach easier to use we can add a point and click colour selector via the use of a mouse callback function, and combine this with our earlier live camera video display code.

+To try this out:

+- copy and paste the code from this example [hsv_colour.py](hsv_colour_select.py) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
+- hold up the (green) chroma-keying material and Run it (click _"Run > Run Without Debugging"_)
+- you should initially see a live colour image from the camera; _right click_ on any object to select it's Hue
+- you should now see a grey image displayed but with the Hue colour that you selected retained (for example just the green of the chroma-keying material)
+- _[ you can exit the program by pressing ```x``` ]_

+You may wish to look at the mouse callback function (see ```mouse_callback()``` in the code), and uncomment the functionality for resetting the HSV ranges on right mouse click.

 **Advanced:** [ existing RGB  / HSV viewers from Toby IP examples ]

 ## Task 3 - Building an Invisibility Cloak

-[ use the basic code from original blog / Chris email ]
+[ use the basic code from original blog / Chris email but inc. colour selector ]

+[ stuff on opening/closing morph - with examples ]

 **Advanced:** [ sliders for the various parameters ]

 ## Task 3 - Building an Improved Invisibility Cloak

-[ add colour selector, histogram back-projection to image (?), alpha blending (?) etc ]
+[ histogram back-projection to image (?), alpha blending (?) etc ]

 **Advanced:** [ sliders for the various parameters ]